Main Page

 Joelinton

-now has six PL goals this season and eight in all competitions.
-His 16th PL goal takes him one ahead of Andy Carroll.
+now has seven PL goals this season and nine in all competitions.
+His 15th PL goal takes him level with Andy Carroll and two ahead of current colleague Joe Willock.

 That's three goals in two games for Jacob Murphy now, a rather better stat than when it was calculated before the Spurs game, when it stood at three goals in 97 games.